odysseyindia/odyssey-tours/content/english/destinations/india/regions/foothills-of-the-himalayas/jim-corbett-country/_index.md

     item:
       - type: city
         url: /destinations/india/states/uttarakhand/cities/binsar/
+        title: Binsar
         content: >-
           Today, you start bright and early, with a train and a four-hour drive that takes you to beautiful, secluded Binsar.

           The Binsar Valley is located in the Nanda Devi range of the Kumaon Himalayas, which are on the border between India and Nepal.
 Most visitors come for the 300-kilometre panorama of Himalayan peaks, and to visit the storied hill villages.
 Its location offers stunning views and makes the Binsar Valley a good base for bird-watching and walks through beautiful pine and deodar woods.

           The rest of your day is free to stroll around your hotel, go birding,